fredreichbier/ooc-yajl/README.rst

 Currently, it is able to read json files, writing will follow.

-ooc-yajl is licensed under the MIT license (see LICENSE for details)
+ooc-yajl is licensed under the MIT license (see LICENSE for details).